Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 4. Base with the remaining sauce, then broil until bubbly and caramelized.

-Ribs are ready when a fork slides into the meat easily and the meat has pulled back from the ends of the bones.
-This signals the correct stopping point, regardless of time.
+You’ll know they’re ready when a fork slides in easily and the meat has pulled back from the ends of the bones.
+Those signs matter more than how long they’ve actually been in the slow cooker.

 Fork testing slow cooker BBQ baby back ribs for fall-off-the-bone tenderness